codepath/android_guides/Fragment-Navigation-Drawer.md

 One thing to note is that the ActionBarDrawerToggle renders a custom [DrawerArrowDrawable]( https://github.com/android/platform_frameworks_support/blob/master/v7/appcompat/src/android/support/v7/graphics/drawable/DrawerArrowDrawable.java) for you for the hamburger icon.

-Also, make sure to be using `android.support.v7.app.ActionBarDrawerToggle` version.
-The `android.support.v4.app.ActionBarDrawerToggle` has been deprecated.
+Also, make sure to be using `androidx.appcompat.app.ActionBarDrawerToggle` version.

 ## Making Status Bar Translucent

 <img src="https://imgur.com/o4WvT3k.gif"/>

 To have the status bar translucent and have our drawer slide over it, we need to set `android:windowTranslucentStatus` to true.
 Because this style is not available for pre Kitkat devices, we'll add  `res/values-v19/styles.xml` file for API version 19 and onwards.  **Note**: If you modify your `res/values/styles.xml` directly with this `android:windowTranslucentStatus` line, you are likely to need to build only for SDK versions 19 or higher, which will obviously limit you from supporting many older devices.

+**Note** many apps and developers switched to use minSdkVersion=21.
+It covers \~85% of Android devices worldwide as of 2019.

 In `res/values-v19/styles.xml` we can add the following: